emrealtinok/sudoku_solvers/README.md

 It was able to solve 594 of the 1000 test puzzles in an hour and it couldn't solve the world's hardest Sudoku puzzle.

-## Second AI: Using a backtracking algorithm with Sudoku constraints.
+## AI #2: Using a backtracking algorithm with Sudoku constraints.

 File name: SudokuBacktracking.py